tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 cost models for (e.g. answering the question of "how much code bloat will be caused by unrolling a loop at this level?"), because it is easier to predict what target code will be generated.
-With the traditional form, these analyses will have to anticipate what polyhedral codegen will do to a set of statements under consideration: something that is non-trivial in the interesting cases in question (see "Cost of code generation").
+With the traditional form, these analyses will have to anticipate what polyhedral codegen will do to a set of instructions under consideration: something that is non-trivial in the interesting cases in question (see "Cost of code generation").